Skip to content

 Attorney fees for non-provisionalVaries by attorney

-Compare this to hiring a patent agent or small patent firm directly, where you typically get a single flat fee that covers everything (see the patent cost guide for full pricing ranges).
+Compare this to hiring a patent agent or small patent firm directly, where you typically get a single flat fee that covers everything (see the provisional patent cost guide and patent cost guide for full pricing ranges).

 When Rocket Lawyer Makes Sense